About Us

 Ann-Louise Spurgin

-Certified Practicing Speech Pathologist
+Certified Practising Speech Pathologist

 Ann-Louise completed her Bachelor of Speech Pathology (Hons) at the University of Queensland in 1995.
 She has worked for many years within large tertiary referral hospitals in both Brisbane and London.
 Ann-Louise has extensive experience in the management of patients with voice, upper airway, swallowing and communication disorders.
 She has a passion for the diagnosis and treatment of voice and upper airway disorders and currently runs the multidisciplinary Diagnostic Voice Clinic with Ear Nose and Throat Specialists at a large tertiary referral teaching hospital in Brisbane.
 She has a commitment to education and provides education and training courses to speech pathologists and other health professionals in the management of voice restoration following head and neck surgery.
 She has also been involved in numerous research projects and co-authored a number of journal publications and textbook chapters.